-This is your first message from me, with more to come in the following days as I preview for each of you what is soon to happen as you begin your onsite Classic Experience at Waredaca!
-All the messages I send will be chronicled on the website under ‘Rider Memos”.
+This is your first COVID message from me, with a summary of the following days of what is soon to happen as you begin your onsite Classic Experience at Waredaca!
+All the these notes are listed on the Classic Web section 2020 Rider Memos….

 Some housekeeping items…